MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 <h2 id="prsettrigger">Pull request triggers</h2>

 You can configure a pull request trigger that will create a new release when a pull request uploads a new version of the artifact.
-Enable the trigger and add the branches targetted by pull requests that you want to activate this trigger.
+Enable the trigger and add the branches targeted by pull requests that you want to activate this trigger.

 ![Selecting a trigger for a release](_img/trigger-01a.png)